sukantoghosh/rpi-3-aarch64-demo/README.md

 The license/copyright match their code release.

-Some of the application code is stolen from U-Boot, including some from my not-yet-upstream AArch32 port of U-Boot to the Raspberry Pi:
+Some of the application code is stolen from U-Boot, including some from my recently upstreamed AArch32 port of U-Boot to the Raspberry Pi:
 * git://git.denx.de/u-boot.git
 * git://github.com/swarren/u-boot.git

 To build, simply run `./build.sh`.
-This was tested on Ubuntu 14.04/16.04.
+This was tested on Ubuntu 16.04.
 You will need an aarch64-linux-gnu-gcc binary (i.e. gcc-aarch64-linux-gnu package) or equivalent.

-To make a bootable SD card, start with a recent Raspbian image, update all the firmware files to the latest from firmware.git, then:
+To make a bootable SD card, start with a recent Raspbian image, update all the firmware files to the latest from firmware.git (I tested with  046effa "firmware: arm_loader: emmc clock depends on core clock See: #572", then:
 * Copy config.txt to the boot partition.
 * Delete `kernel.img` from the boot partition.
 * Copy `test.bin` to the boot partition as `kernel7.img`.